dan-holmes/CV/README.md

 Previously worked as a Senior Analyst at Ocado Retail, supporting the marketing team with data led insight using SQL, Tableau, Python and R.

-Underpinning this practical experience is a proven academic record, including a 2:1 Bachelor degree in Mathematics and Computer Science at Durham University.
+Underpinning this practical experience is a proven academic record, including a 2:1 Bachelor degree in Mathematics and Computer Science from Durham University.

 ## Experience